cado-security/product-help/docs/cado/investigate/over.md

 # Investigation Overview

-The **Investigate** section of the Cado platform is where you analyze imported evidence, explore events, and build understanding of what happened during an incident.
+The **Investigate** section of the / Forensic Acquisition and Investigation platform is where you analyze imported evidence, explore events, and build understanding of what happened during an incident.
 An *Investigation* is the container that groups related evidence items (for example, disk images and logs) and provides tabs for analysis.

 Across the Investigate pages you’ll find:
 - **Overview** — a high‑level summary of the investigation including investigator activity, key events, potentially compromised users/assets, and MITRE ATT&CK categories.